GuyHadas/BillboardTopTen/Readme.md

 # BillboardTopTen

 [BillboardTopTen][heroku] is a web application that allows music enthusiasts to explore Billboard's top ten charts throughout history.
-Inspired by [Billboard charts][Billboard], BillboardTopTen is built using Ruby on Rails on the backend, React.js on the frontend, and a PostgreSQL database.
+Inspired by [Billboard charts][Billboard], BillboardTopTen is built using Ruby on Rails on the backend, React.JS on the Front-end, and a PostgreSQL database.

 [heroku]: https://billboardtopten.herokuapp.com/